skimindex Processing Model

 stepsmust not havesteps(inline steps are always atomic). - Any processing section referenced by a

-runkey must have a runnable effective output directory. typevalues must match a registered@processing_typefunction inskimindex.processing.- A STREAM/FILE atomic with
+runkey must have a runnable effective output (output). typevalues must match a registered@processing_typefunction inskimindex.processing.- A STREAM/FILE atomic with

 steps) are not registered in the@processing_typeregistry.
-They are structural constructs executed by the pipeline runner, not named operations. - If
+They are structural constructs executed by the pipeline runner, not named operations. - Artifact references must follow the